JieSun1990/Predicting_Japanese_Encephalitis/README.md

-# Machine Learning Algorithms for Predicting Japanese Encephalitis
+# Machine Learning Algorithms for Predicting the Force of Infection (FOI) of Japanese Encephalitis
 # Summary
-This is a follow-up of the previous research done by
+This is a follow-up of the previous research done by [Duy M.Nguyen and Quan M.Tran](https://github.com/m2man/JERFOUCRU)